XIA, Carnegie Mellon University

 based on local information.
 This split of intelligence between global control and local control

-(which we dub hybrid control) allows CDN++ to be highly responsive to failures and user events.
+(which we dub hybrid control) allows VDN to be highly responsive to failures and user events.
 We evaluate this work on

-machines on Amazon's EC2 cloud, showing that CDN++ can delivery high-quality, highly-scalable,
+real traces as well as on Amazon's EC2 cloud, showing that VDN can delivery high-quality, highly-scalable,

 responsive live video streams.